 The computer-related field is one of the three high-demanded occupational categories in the state of Missouri.
 These disciplinary areas have been characterized as pivotal for the future of the state.

 Finally, money talks!
-According to the National Association of Colleges & Employers (NACE) 2011 salary survey, Computer Science is the second most lucrative college degree with an average salary of $66,084 for new college graduates.
-The typical average starting salary for UCM computer science graduates is between 50K to 65K in recent years.
+According to the National Association of Colleges & Employers (NACE) 2015 salary survey, Computer Science is one of the most lucrative college degree with an average salary of $65,474 for new college graduates.
+The typical average starting salary for UCM computer science graduates is between 55K to 65K in recent years.